datacentricdesign/wheelchair-design-platform/docs/README.md

 These components fit together as shown on the following diagram.
 A large powerbank power the Raspberry Pi.
 The Arduino Mega communicates and receives power from the Raspberry Pi via USB.
-Two Bluetooth modules enables the Arduinos to communicate, avoiding hard connection between the wheel and the frame.
+A Feather (Arduino-like device) on the wheel connects to the Raspberry Pi via Bluetooth to sense and actuate from the wheel.

 ![Wheelchair main components](workshops/images/wheechair-components.png)